 the nosey mungo story

 It all began in the 80's.
 As a child I'd spend my time either engrossed in an art project or outside in search of wildlife.
 My favourite things on TV were David Attenborough documentaries and everything by Aardman - I was convinced I was going to be the next Nick Park.

 The urge to create has always stayed with me but I ended up following a path in science.
 I studied Geography with Biology at university and then returned to do a masters in Biodiversity Surveying.
 This eventually led to an amazing job at the Sussex Wildlife Trust where I deal with biodiversity data and the geeky side of nature conservation.

 In 2010 the onset of fibromyalgia forced me to cut down my hours at work.
 I needed an alternative focus and clay was the answer.
 After several pottery classes I was hooked and what started as a hobby quickly turned in to a business when people liked my work enough to want to buy it.

 Ten years later, nosey mungo has arrived.
-As children this is what our mum called us if we were being too inquisitive but that's what I hope will be the driver of new creativity.
+As kids this is what our mum would call us if we were being a bit too inquisitive.
+Being forever curious about nature though will always give me new creative inspiration.